DavidAppleyard.com

 (2) She explained further what he had to do.

-(3) His prime-time TV appearance helped him further his cause.
+(3) The activist's prime-time TV appearance helped him further his cause.

 flair + flare Bill has a flair for making people laugh.

-(1) When we saw the passing ship we launched a distress flare.
+(1) As soon as we sighted the passing ship we launched a distress flare.

 (2) Almost every day trouble flares up somewhere in the world.

-floe + flow There are ice floes in the Baltic all through the winter.
+floe + flow There are ice floes in the Baltic all through the winter months.

 Water flows through pipes.

-(2) As a verb in literature, to forbear means to abstain or desist from doing something.
+(2) As a literary verb, to forbear means to abstain or desist from doing something.

 Forebear is an alternative spelling for the noun form only.